 Switch off, switch off, switch off.
 Technology is a wonder but we’ve let it take advantage of us.
 Reclaim your time and your life.
 Dare to go out without your phone every once in a while, and watch how the world doesn’t spontaneously combust.
 I think it’s almost impossible to get a sense of balance if you’re turned on to technology every waking hour.
 Schedule mini digital detoxes where you eliminate tech for an evening or weekend day.
 People cannot invade your personal time and make demands of you when you’re not reading their emails and messages.

 This one is simple.
-Fuel your body with drugs (legal or otherwise), alcohol or processed foods and you’re likely to feel out of sync.
+Fuel your body with excessive amounts of caffeine, alcohol, or processed foods and you’re likely to feel out of sync.
 Your energy levels will be off and you’re much more likely to get irritated or frustrated quicker.
 No matter what else is going on in life, exercise, nourishing food and a good night’s sleep will almost always make you feel a little more balanced so treat your workouts and night time curfew like important dates in your diary and you’ll thank yourself for it.

 Spend a moment to give thanks for the abundance in your life.
 If you’re reading this you’re likely to have access to a computer or smartphone, which means you’re already very lucky!
 We can’t feel stressed or overwhelmed if we’re feeling grateful so schedule a couple of minutes in your day to give gratitude.